 - Thanksgiving – orange, red and yellow sprinkles

-- Sporting events – decorate with the colors of your favorite team
+- Sporting events – decorate in the color of your favorite team

 And so on, the possibilities are endless.
-You can use this sugar cookie recipe to create a quick and easy themed dessert.
-These easy bar cookies are delicious.
-They are a great recipe to make when you want a sweet dessert that doesn’t take a lot of time or effort to make!
+You can use this delicious sugar cookie recipe whenever you need an easy themed dessert that doesn’t take a lot of time or effort to make!

 Find More Bar Cookie Recipes